-Securities fraud class action litigation has been filed on behalf of investors in the common stock of Aaron’s, Inc. (“Aaron’s” or the “Company”) (NYSE: AAN).
-If you purchased or otherwise acquired the securities of Aaron’s between February 6, 2015 and October 29, 2015, inclusive (the “Class Period”), you may move the court for appointment as lead plaintiff by no later than August 18, 2017.
+Securities fraud class action litigation has been filed on behalf of investors who purchased or otherwise acquired the publicly traded securities of SCANA Corporation (“SCANA” or the “Company”) (NYSE: SCG).
+If you purchased or otherwise acquired the publicly traded securities of SCANA between January 19, 2016 and September 22, 2017, inclusive (the “Class Period”), you may move the court for appointment as lead plaintiff by no later than November 27, 2017.

 You may retain Lieff Cabraser Heimann & Bernstein, LLP, or other attorneys, as your counsel in the actions.
 Recognized by the National Law Journal as one of the nation’s top plaintiffs’ law firms, Lieff Cabraser is committed to safeguarding the rights of investors and upholding the integrity of the market.
 We have significant experience and a successful track record of representing institutional and individual investors in securities and financial fraud litigation.

 SCANA investors may choose to have Lieff Cabraser review their claim by completing the contact form below.
 You can also call Sharon M. Lee of Lieff Cabraser at 1-800-541-7358 to discuss the litigation.